skippy-io/skippy-io.github.io/docs/docs/compatibility.markdown

 permalink: /docs/compatibility
 ---

-Compatibility matrix for Skippys’s integration with Java, JUnit and build tools.
+Compatibility matrix for Skippys’s integration with Java, JUnit, Gradle, Maven and JaCoCo.
 Versions not mentioned here might work, but there is no guarantee.

 # Java